-The effective income tax rates for the three- and six-month periods ended June 30, 2023 were (245.3)% and (116.9)%, respectively, compared to 3.1% and 5.6%, respectively, for the prior-year periods.
-For the three- and six-month periods ended June 30, 2023, our effective income tax rate was lower than the U.S. federal statutory rate of 21% primarily due to a partial release of the valuation allowance on our deferred income tax assets, partially offset by state income taxes.
-For the three- and six-month periods ended June 30, 2022, our effective income tax rate was lower than the U.S. federal statutory rate of 21% primarily due to a partial release of the valuation allowance on our deferred income tax assets and tax benefits for stock-based compensation.
+The effective income tax rates for the three- and nine-month periods ended September 30, 2023 were 24.3% and (67.1)%, respectively, compared to 28.3% and 14.2%, respectively, for the prior-year periods.
+For the three-month period ended September 30, 2023, our effective income tax rate was higher than the U.S. federal statutory rate of 21% primarily due to state income taxes.
+For the nine-month period ended September 30, 2023, our effective income tax rate was lower than the U.S. federal statutory rate of 21% primarily due to a partial release of the valuation allowance on our deferred income tax assets, partially offset by state income taxes.
+For the three-month period ended September 30, 2022, our effective income tax rate was higher than the U.S. federal statutory rate of 21% primarily due to deferred tax adjustments, state income taxes, and the establishment of a reserve for unrecognized tax benefits, partially offset by a partial release of the valuation allowance on our deferred tax assets.
+For the nine-month period ended September 30, 2022, our effective income tax rate was lower than the U.S. federal statutory rate of 21% primarily due to a partial release of the valuation allowance on our deferred income tax assets and tax benefits for stock-based compensation, partially offset by deferred tax adjustments, state income taxes, and the establishment of a reserve for unrecognized tax benefits.

 We regularly assess the need for a valuation allowance related to our deferred income tax assets to determine, based on the weight of the available positive and negative evidence, whether it is more likely than not that some or all of such deferred assets will not be realized.
 In our assessments, the Company considers recent financial operating results, the scheduled expiration of our net operating losses, potential sources of taxable income, the reversal of existing taxable differences, taxable income in prior carryback years, if permitted under tax law, and tax planning strategies.
-Based on our most recent assessment, for the three- and six-month periods ended June 30, 2023, we released \$70.2 million and \$71.4 million, respectively, of the valuation allowance for the portion of our deferred income tax assets that we are more likely going to utilize than not.
-As of June 30, 2023, we can demonstrate an estimate of objectively verifiable future income.
+Based on our most recent assessment, for the nine-month period ended September 30, 2023, we released \$71.4 million of the valuation allowance for the portion of our deferred income tax assets that we are more likely going to utilize than not.
+As of September 30, 2023, we can demonstrate an estimate of objectively verifiable future income.
 This estimate of future income, along with our assessment of the other positive and negative evidence considered, supports the release of a portion of the valuation allowance.
-The remaining valuation allowance is still required for deferred income tax assets related to certain state credits, foreign net operating losses and capital losses as it was more likely than not as of June 30, 2023 that these deferred income tax assets will not be realized.
+The remaining valuation allowance is still required for deferred income tax assets related to certain state credits, foreign net operating losses and capital losses as it was more likely than not as of September 30, 2023 that these deferred income tax assets will not be realized.

 We are subject to taxation and file income tax returns in the United States federal jurisdiction and many states and Canada.
-With few exceptions, as of June 30, 2023 we are no longer subject to U.S. federal, state, local or foreign examinations by tax authorities for years before 2019.
+With few exceptions, as of September 30, 2023 we are no longer subject to U.S. federal, state, local or foreign examinations by tax authorities for years before 2019.

 We record penalties and interest relating to uncertain tax positions in the income tax provision line item in the Unaudited Condensed Consolidated Statements of Operations.
-No penalties or interest related to uncertain tax positions were recorded for the three- and six-month periods ended June 30, 2023 and 2022.
-As of June 30, 2023 and December 31, 2022, we did not have a liability recorded for interest or potential penalties.
+No penalties or interest related to uncertain tax positions were recorded for the three- and nine-month periods ended September 30, 2023 and 2022.
+As of September 30, 2023 and December 31, 2022, we did not have a liability recorded for interest or potential penalties.